"What are allergies?

 Fluticasone propionate is a white powder with a molecular weight of 500.6, and the empirical formula is C25H31F3O5S.
 It is practically insoluble in water, freely soluble in dimethyl sulfoxide and dimethylformamide, and slightly soluble in methanol and 95% ethanol.

-The other active component of ADVAIR DISKUS (fluticasone propionate) is salmeterol xinafoate, a beta2-adrenergic bronchodilator.
-Salmeterol xinafoate is the racemic form of the 1-hydroxy-2naphthoic acid salt of salmeterol.
-The chemical name of salmeterol xinafoate is 4-hydroxy-α1[[[6-(4-phenylbutoxy)hexyl]amino]methyl]-1,3-benzenedimethanol, 1-hydroxy-2naphthalenecarboxylate, and it has the following chemical structure:
+The other active component of ADVAIR DISKUS is salmeterol xinafoate, a beta2-adrenergic bronchodilator.
+Salmeterol xinafoate is the racemic form of the 1-hydroxy-2-naphthoic acid salt of salmeterol.
+It has the chemical name 4-hydroxy-α1-[[[6-(4phenylbutoxy)hexyl]amino]methyl]-1,3-benzenedimethanol, 1-hydroxy-2naphthalenecarboxylate and the following chemical structure:

-ADVAIR DISKUS 100/50 (fluticasone propionate) , ADVAIR DISKUS (fluticasone propionate) 250/50, and ADVAIR DISKUS (fluticasone propionate) 500/50 are specially designed plastic devices containing a double-foil blister strip of a powder formulation of fluticasone propionate and salmeterol xinafoate intended for oral inhalation only.
-Each blister on the double-foil strip within the device contains 100, 250, or 500 mcg of microfine fluticasone propionate and 72.5 mcg of microfine salmeterol xinafoate salt, equivalent to 50 mcg of salmeterol base, in 12.5 mg of formulation containing lactose (which contains milk proteins).
-Each blister contains 1 complete dose of both medications.
-After a blister containing medication is opened by activating the device, the medication is dispersed into the airstream created by the patient inhaling through the mouthpiece.
+ADVAIR DISKUS is a purple plastic inhaler containing a foil blister strip.
+Each blister on the strip contains a white powder mix of micronized fluticasone propionate (100, 250, or 500 mcg) and micronized salmeterol xinafoate salt (72.5 mcg, equivalent to 50 mcg of salmeterol base) in 12.5 mg of formulation containing lactose monohydrate (which contains milk proteins).
+After the inhaler is activated, the powder is dispersed into the airstream created by the patient inhaling through the mouthpiece.

 The actual amount of drug delivered to the lung will depend on patient factors, such as inspiratory flow profile.